gramener/gramex-guide/mlhandler/README.md

 Note that the function used to transform the data must accept a dataframe as the first argument, and should return only the transformed dataframe.
+The transform can also be an [expression or pipeline](../function/), instead of a function name.

 ## Example: Classify overlapping patterns with logistic regression